mattmakai/fullstackpython.com/source/content/pages/servers.rst

 :slug: servers
 :sort-order: 02

-There are several options for setting up infrastructure to serve a web application:
+There are four options for setting up infrastructure to serve a web application:

 1. "Bare metal" servers